 L1D Updated to the LD10

 The L1D used in the review has been replaced by the new model, the LD10 (right).
 The L1D and LD10 are very close in design and features given their size and single AA power source.
 The LD10 does have a few other tricks up its sleeve that it wants to show you.
 First, it pushes slightly higher output.
 The LD10 bumps up an additional 12 lumens at maximum brightness to get you to 132.
 The body of the flashlight has a knuckled or bolt-like ring around it to keep it from rolling away on flat surfaces and could add to some extra security when carried.
 Lastly, along with the carrying case you also get a stainless steel clip that attaches to the light.
-The clip lets you hook the LD10 on your waistband or belt without having to use that carrying case.
+The clip lets you hook the LD10 on your waistband or running belt without having to use that carrying case.

 Call for Comments